 Now, obviously, Isaiah was not talking about himself.
 Rather, he was talking about someone else…someone that would be coming to bring this good news to the people.
 In the Gospel of Luke, we read of Jesus going into the synagogue on the Sabbath and He was asked to read Scripture.
 He took a scroll that was of the book of Isaiah and He turned to this specific chapter and read these exact words.
 After He was finished, we read that Jesus looked at those who had gathered there and He said, “Today, this Scripture is fulfilled in your hearing…” Essentially, what Jesus was declaring was that He was the One that was written about in this passage.
 He would be the One to comfort those who were broken down by bad news.
 He would be the One to free those who were held captive and imprisoned by sin.
 He would be the One to declare Good News to everyone.

 As we enter into this Holy Week, we are entering into a week that is full of good news!
 Yesterday, we remembered Jesus coming into the city of Jerusalem on a donkey.
 We saw Him enter humble and focused on His mission at hand; His purpose for coming to this Earth.
 He came to take away sin.
 He came to truly set us free from all the prisons we had locked ourselves into because of our rebellion against God.
 He came to make things right and to make a way for us to be in God’s family.
 His life, His death, and His resurrection would be the ultimate showcase of God’s love and devotion to us.
 Now, if that isn’t good news then I don’t know what is!

 Pastor Ben and the Oak Hill Elders

-The Worship service is streamed live at 10:30am on Sunday mornings
+The Worship service is at 10:00am on Sunday mornings